Concerned friend posts on forum asking other mum’s if the advice sounds correct? It sparked concern from mother’s across the globe.

 Some other info : She is in a “baby friendly” hospital, baby has only had 3 wet diapers in almost 2 days.

 I’m not gonna tell her to go against her doctor’s orders, but want to get some other perspective, to know if we should be concerned.
 (This is her first baby).”

 Mother’s were quick to reply encouraging her to speak to the lactation consultant asap or seek another opinion.
 Some even suggested she offer bub a bottle while her milk comes in.
-Although that does go against advice from the LC.

 Fed is Best Foundation also shared their concerns about this kind of information saying, “This is the kind of dangerous advice that moms are told at “Baby-Friendly” hospitals.
 Yet they are never told the complications associated with not supplementing their hungry babies until the complications happen.”

 Australian Breastfeeding Assoc says, “Newborns have tiny tummies and so need to feed frequently.
 For example, for the first couple of days of a newborn’s life, their tummy is about the size of a marble.
 By day 10 their tummy is about the size of a ping pong ball.
 Thereafter, their tummy is about the size of their own fist.
 Feeding frequently in the early weeks helps make sure you have a good milk supply.